atg25/portfolio/docs/06-implementation.md

 - [ ] Test with users of varying backgrounds and abilities
 - [ ] Document all changes for transparency and learning

+## Implementation for the Creator Brand

+- Use bold, expressive color palettes, but keep everything readable and comfortable.
+- Typography should be creative, but always clear and honest.
+- Layouts should be creative, but never confusing.
+- Components should be easy to use, with helpful feedback and clear actions.
+- Show the process, not just the results—share what worked, what didn’t, and what you learned.
+- Keep accessibility and usability at the center of every decision.

+## Example Checklist

+- [ ] Hero section is inviting and clear, not overhyped
+- [ ] Navigation and buttons are easy to use and understand
+- [ ] Project/gallery sections tell real stories, not just show visuals
+- [ ] Color and typography support the message, not just the style
+- [ ] “Behind the Scenes” or “Process” content is honest and practical

 ### 1. Typography Implementation

 1. Install Inter font: